tyleryouk/00os-origin/00reaper/README.md

 5. **Clear File Update Boundaries**: Follow the specified file update pattern

 For detailed standards, templates, and implementation guidelines, refer to the documentation folder.

+- This folder replaces all previous context folders (e.g., `context-00OS-current-state/`).
+- Each file is modular and references relevant documentation and standards.
+- Archive or remove old context folders after migration to avoid confusion.